 An asset or a liability or set of assets and liabilities, can be hedged over several periods of time with different derivative financial instruments.
-Besides, some hedges are achieved by the combination of two derivative instruments (for example, to exchange the variable rate index of the first instrument from Euribor to Eonia).
+Besides, some hedges are achieved by the combination of two derivative instruments (for example, to exchange the variable rate index of the first instrument from

+Euribor to Eonia).
 In this case, the notional amounts add up and their total amount is higher than the hedged amount.
 The first situation is observed more particularly for interest rate risk hedged portfolios and the second for hedges of issued debt securities.

-As regards discontinued fair value hedge relationships where the derivative contract was terminated, the cumulated amount of fair value adjustments to be amortised over the residual life of the hedged items amounts to EUR 1,503 million assets as at 31 December 2021, and to EUR 14 million in liabilities, for hedges of portfolios of financial instruments.
-At 31 December 2020, these amounts were EUR 1,064 million in assets and EUR 18 million in liabilities.
+As regards discontinued fair value hedge relationships where the derivative contract was terminated, the cumulated amount of revaluation to be amortised over the residual life of the hedged items amounts to EUR 1,395 million assets as at 31 December 2022, and to EUR 10 million in liabilities, for hedges of portfolios of financial instruments.
+At 31 December 2021, these amounts were EUR 1,503 million in assets and EUR 14 million in liabilities.